UTFR/Article/README.md

 PCB Ordering

-The main controller was ordered from JLCPCB for quick, reliable and cost-effective manufacturing.
+The main controller was ordered from JLCPCB for quick, reliable, and cost-effective manufacturing.
 This ordering process is extremely simple and consists of the following four quick steps:
 1. Export Gerber files from Altium
 2. Click on the quote now button on the JLCPCB website
-3. Upload the Gerber files and double check the PCB in the Gerber viewer then
+3. Upload the Gerber files and double-check the PCB in the Gerber viewer then
 4. Click save to cart, select your shipping and pay.
-JLCPCB automatically detects all the PCB specifications and fills out the order form for you.
+JLCPCB automatically detects all the PCB specifications, and fills out the order form for you.